digitoimistodude/dudestack/README.md

 Dudestack is a modern WordPress toolkit that helps you get started with the best development tools and project structure - just like [Bedrock](https://github.com/roots/bedrock).

 The idea is to have just one command for starting the project.
+Saves 10 hours easily in each project start when *Dont-Repeat-Yourself* -stuff are fully automated!

-After initial setup, you can start just by running:
+After setting up, you can start a new project just by running:

 ```` bash
 createproject
 ````

-Saves 10 hours easily in each project start when *Dont-Repeat-Yourself* -stuff are fully automated!

-**TL;DR:** You can test this right away in just two minutes by following our [Air starter theme instructions](https://github.com/digitoimistodude/air#air-development).
+**TL;DR:** You can test dudestack right away in just two minutes by following our [Air starter theme instructions](https://github.com/digitoimistodude/air#air-development).

 ## Table of contents